 Quick tip: Every stroke is different, and every patient will benefit from different approaches.
 Experiment until you find what works for you.

-Talk with your therapist to explore your best options.
-Some patients will benefit from hand splints while others may want to try Botox.
-Often both treatments are implemented at the same time.
+Talk with your therapy team to explore your best options for treating curled fingers after stroke.
+Some patients will benefit from hand splints while others may require medication such as Botox.
+Additionally, these treatments are often implemented at the same time to optimize results.